The Hitch-Hiker (The Twilight Zone): Plot

-She takes a side road in New Mexico but gets stranded when she runs out of gas.
+She takes a side road in New Mexico but becomes stranded when she runs out of gas.
 She reaches a gas station on foot but it is closed; although she rouses the proprietor from bed, he refuses to reopen and sell her gas due to the late hour.
 Nan is startled by a sailor on his way back to San Diego from leave.
 Eager for protection from the hitchhiker, she offers to drive the sailor all the way to his destination.
 He gladly accepts and persuades the station attendant to provide gas.
 As they drive together and discuss their mutual predicaments, she sees the hitchhiker on the road and swerves toward him.
 The sailor, who cannot see him, questions her driving; she admits she was trying to run over the hitchhiker.
-The sailor begins to fear for his safety and leaves her, despite her efforts to have him stay, even going so far as offering to go out with him.
+The sailor begins to fear for his safety and leaves her despite her efforts to have him stay, even going so far as offering to go out with him.

 In Arizona, Nan stops to call her mother in Manhattan, New York City.
 The woman who answers the phone says Mrs. Adams is in the hospital, having suffered a nervous breakdown after finding out that her daughter, Nan, died in Pennsylvania six days ago when the car she was driving blew a tire and overturned.
 Nan realizes the truth: she didn't survive the accident in Pennsylvania and the hitchhiker is none other than the personification of death, patiently and persistently waiting for her to realize that she has been dead all along.
 She loses all emotion, concern, and feels empty.

 Nan returns to the car and looks in the vanity mirror on the visor.
 Instead of her reflection, she sees the hitchhiker, who says, "I believe you're going...my way?"

 Closing narration

 Episode notes

 In the original radio play by Lucille Fletcher, the character of Nan was a man named Ronald Adams.
 The Hitch-Hiker was first presented on The Orson Welles Show (1941), Philip Morris Playhouse (1942), Suspense (1942), and The Mercury Summer Theater (1946).
-All of these radio productions starred Orson Welles as Ronald Adams.
+All of these radio productions were live performances starring Orson Welles as Ronald Adams.

-Serling named his character "Nan", after one of his daughters.

-Nan's car is a light-colored 1959 Mercury Montclair four-door hardtop that had the inside rear-view mirror and front door vent windows removed.
-However, in the scene where Nan swerved toward the hitch-hiker, the car shown is a black 1957 Ford two-door sedan.

 When the teleplay was adapted for radio on The Twilight Zone Radio Dramas in 2002, the role of Nan Adams was played by Kate Jackson.

-This episode was mentioned in Joy Fielding's novel See Jane Run.